nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 Now you are ready to install Arch Linux!

+### Step 7: Install Arch Linux (Finally, uh?)

+If you reached this far, you have a very strong willpower.
+I admire you, and I won't stop you.

+Anyway, type ```pacman -Syy```.
+This will sync the PacMan repositories.
+Similar to how Debian and Debian-based distros syncronize package lists with ```apt-get```.

+After PacMan did it's thing, mount your newly made partition (I will assume it's ```/dev/sda1```, from the previous step).
+You can do this by typing ```mount /dev/sda1 /mnt```.

+We are ready!
+Type ```pacstrap /mnt base base-devel linux linux-firmware nano```.
+This will install Arch Linux, the Linux Kernel and Firmware, some extra libraries for developers and nano, because... you will need a text editor.
+You can use vim too if you want, I won't stop you, but not my thing.

+#### To be finished

 ## Special Thanks

  - [Arch Linux](https://archlinux.org/), for their amazing, lightweight and flexible Linux distribution.